aframevr/aframe/docs/components/renderer.md

 | maxCanvasWidth          | Maximum canvas width.
 Uses the size multiplied by device pixel ratio.
 Does not limit canvas width if set to -1.                                | 1920            |
 | maxCanvasHeight         | Maximum canvas height.
 Behaves the same as maxCanvasWidth.              | 1920            |

+> **NOTE:** Once the scene is initialized, these properties may no longer be changed.

 ### antialias

 When enabled, smooths jagged edges on curved lines and diagonals at moderate performance cost.
 By default, antialiasing is disabled on mobile devices.

-> **NOTE:** Once the scene is initialized, `antialias` may no longer be
-> changed.

-### gammaOutput
+### workflow

-Typically, textures are converted to linear colorspace in the renderer for lighting calculations.
-Unless post-processing used after the initial render, [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) should be applied with `renderer="gammaOutput: true;"` for best color reproduction.
-By default, gamma correction is off in order to preserve backward-compatibility.
-When changed, adjustments to lighting may be needed.
+Two workflows — `gamma` and `linear` — are available for rendering.
+The `linear` workflow gives more accurate rendering, and reduces the likelihood that scenes will appear overlit or "washed out."
+The `gamma` workflow is provided for backwards compatibility.
+When changing the workflow for an existing scene, you may need to adjust colors or lights.

+> **NOTE:** In three.js, and previous versions of A-Frame, a `gammaOutput: true` property was
+> available.
+This is applied automatically in the `linear` workflow.

 ### sortObjects